Take Composition and Your Photos by the Reins

 Rule of Thirds

 One of the most popular rules in photography.
-So much so that most digital cameras and smartphones can place a 3×3 grid on your screen to aid in this exercise.
-The basic idea behind this rule is to not stick your subject directly in the center of the frame.
+To such an extent that most digital cameras and smartphones can display a 3×3 grid on your screen to aid in this exercise.
+The basic idea behind this rule is not to stick your subject directly in the center of the frame.
 It just holds that photos are more interesting for the viewer when you break up the space in ratios other than by halves.

 desert bush

-Rule of Thirds: The Horizon line is on the bottom third, and instead of putting the tree in the center, it lies in the right third of the frame.
+Rule of Thirds: The Horizon line is positioned at the bottom third, and instead of placing the tree in the center, it is located in the right third of the frame.

 desert bush with a 3x3 grid